-For the first weeks back following Coronavirus and lockdown, our focus has been on pupil wellbeing, reconnecting with each other, confidence building and health & safety.
-Please follow the link below to see details of our recovery curriculum for Autumn, including our transition project and ongoing plan.
+For the first weeks back following Coronavirus and Lockdown 1, our focus was on pupil wellbeing, reconnecting with each other, confidence building and health & safety.
+Please follow the link below to see details of our recovery curriculum for Autumn, including our transition project and outline for Spring and Summer 2021.

 Please find below Diptford C of E Primary School's full risk assessment which is under regular review.
-The version below is the October update regarding subtle changes to bubbles:
+The version below is the January 2021 update reflecting any changes or adaptations:

 Well-being during Covid-19